codacy/docs/docs/faq/general/why-cant-i-see-my-organization.md

 4. Revoke Codacy's OAuth application on the Git provider website and log in again to Codacy.

+!!! important
+    Currently, Codacy displays at most 100 organizations per Git provider.

+    If you can't see the organization that you want to add, contact us so we can help.

 If these steps don't solve the issue, reach out to us on <support@codacy.com>.